huberfe/huberfe.github.io/jobs.md

 - To answer some of the questions above, it will help if to look at some recent works: [arxiv](https://arxiv.org/a/huber_f_1.html).

+- By the time of starting the position, you need to have finished the previous degree.

 - I prefer applications that were written by yourself, not AI.